-In furtherance of the goals and objectives described above, OJJDP's role will include the following tasks:
+In furtherance of the goals and objectives described above, OJJDP's role will include at a minimum, the following tasks:

-- reviewing and approving major work plans, including changes to such plans, and key decisions pertaining to project operations. - reviewing and approving major project-generated documents and materials used in the provision of project services. - providing guidance in significant project-planning meetings and participating in project sponsored site visits, training events, or conferences.
+- reviewing and approving major work plans, including changes to such plans, and key decisions pertaining to project operations. - reviewing and approving major project-generated documents and materials used in the provision of project services. - providing guidance and advisement for all substantive areas of work. - holding biweekly planning meetings with the selected awardee. - providing guidance in significant project planning meetings and participating in project sponsored site visits, training events, or conferences.